Predictive Modeling for High Impact Active Learning Classrooms: Discussion

 \section{Discussion}

+Our analysis identifies specific types and combinations of active learning strategies that coincide with large student learning gains in undergraduate science courses.
+In this section, we discuss our findings in light of previous work and, where relevant, suggest avenues for future work.
+First, we find that in-class group worksheets are strong predictors of student learning, a result that agrees with the findings of Weir and colleagues \cite{weir_small_2019}.
+As group worksheets are inherently interactive activities, this result also aligns with the ICAP \cite{chi_active-constructive-interactive_2009} framework's assertion that constructive and interactive activities lead to the highest learning gains.

+Second, our model indicates that student questions are an important driver of student learning, suggesting that instructors should encourage students to ask questions in front of the whole class.
+While past work has investigated the impact of student questions on the asker and the instructor \cite{chin_students_2008, rowe_wait_1986}, little work has been done to investigate the impact of individual, in-class, student questions on the learning outcomes of the whole class.
+We also find that more class time spent on student questions is correlated with a decrease in the width of the distribution of student scores from pre-test to post-test (see Fig. \ref{fig:copus_dists}), potentially indicating student questions as a driver of more equitable student learning.
+The mechanisms of a single student's question impacting the whole class's learning should be explored in future work.

-The results of this work suggest several avenues for future work.
-First, the model predicts one ``optimal'' combination of active learning strategies that should be tested in controlled studies: Classes that spend 20-40\% of class time on group clicker questions, 10-20\% of class time on group worksheets, and have 2 or more student questions per hour consistently have excellent learning outcomes, even when all other class time is spent lecturing.
+Third, the model predicts one ``optimal'' combination of active learning strategies that should be tested in controlled studies.
+Classes that spend 20-40\% of class time on group clicker questions, spend 10-20\% of class time on group worksheets, and have 2 or more student questions per hour consistently have high learning outcomes, even when all other class time (i.e., up to about 60\% of class time) is spent lecturing.